South Spencer High School

 South Spencer High School is a public high school in Reo, Indiana.
-The school educates about 471 students in grades 9 to 12 in the South Spencer School Corporation district.
+The school educates about 352 students in grades 9 to 12 in the South Spencer School Corporation district.

+History

+The school formed in 1965 by the merger of Luce Township High School and Rockport High School.

 Athletics

 The school's athletic nickname is the "Rebels", and it participates in the Pocket Athletic Conference.

 Baseball

 In 2007, 2011, 2013, & 2015 the boys' baseball team won the Division 2A State Title.

-Softball

-In 2014, the softball team won the Division 2A State Title.

-Football

-South Spencer's football team has played for a state championship one time in 1988.

-Marching band

-South Spencer's marching band, known as the Marching Rebels, has made it to regionals every year since 1981.
-They have competed at state in class D in 1983, 1985, 1986, 1987, 1997, 1999, 2001, 2012, 2013, 2014, 2015, 2017, and 2018 and in class C in 1988 and 1989.

 Mascot

 The mascot of South Spencer is the Rebel Man.